NISQ-friendly measurement-based quantum clustering algorithms: Quantum Clustering Algorithms

-For a finite-dimensional Hilbert space, on a computational basis, we represent each distance of a datapoint from some fixed origin $k_1$ as a quantum state encoded by the binary equivalent of the corresponding closest integer.
-We create an equal superposition of all the states.
-As described in section \ref{sec 2}, A set of effect operators can be constructed corresponding to each state/distance.
-The creation of the effect operator is such that, if one measures the prepared quantum state unsharply, It clusters the data points which are nearer to that particular state being measured depending upon some proposed parameter.
+Given a set of data, we find the largest distance among any two points, and consider any one of those two points, say $k_1$.
+Subsequently, we represent each unique distance $k_1$ as a quantum state encoded by the binary equivalent of the corresponding closest integer.
+Then, we create an equal superposition of all the states.
+As described in section \ref{sec 2}, A set of effect operators can be constructed corresponding to each state.
+The construction of each effect operator is such that, if one unsharply measures the prepared superposed quantum state using one of them, say $E_i$, where $\ket{i}$ is the quantum state at the origin of the effect (reference: Eq.\ref{eqn:2}), the states that are nearer to $\ket{i}$ are automatically clustered together after being measured.
+Depending upon the width of the gaussian, one can control the probabilities of the other states near to state $\ket{i}$ in the measurement outcome \cite{Barui2024}, such that the unsharp measurement 'selects' those states with high probability that are closer to the selected origin.
+To divide a dataset in $K$ clusters, $K$ origins are to be selected and $K$ unsharp measurements with a fixed width should be performed on the dataset.
+In case of repetition of a datapoint in more than one cluster, it can be assigned to any one of them.

-In computational basis, the number of qubits required to represent all the distances is proportional to the $n= log_2(D_{max})$ where $D_{max}$ is the maximum distance of all.
-Once we represent the distances as quantum states, each state representing one distance measure, we take an equal superposition of all the states represented by
+In computational basis, the number of qubits required to represent all the distances is of the order $log_2(D_{max})$, where $D_{max}$ is the maximum distance between the data points.
+We represent individual distances as the computational basis states, and take an equal superposition of all the distances, as given in Eq.~\ref{psi},